Blog

 Why Market to Teens

 Not every business needs to worry about the teen audience.
 If your business sells plumbing supply parts or sheet metal, there’s little reason to worry about the teenage demographic.
 If, however, part of your customer base includes teens, you can improve sales to this age bracket by targeting them with a direct mail campaign.
 Marketing to teens is important because teenagers are likely to become brand loyal early on.
-Marketing experts also suggest that teens wield considerable buying
+Marketing experts also suggest that teens wield considerable buying power.
+While twenty years ago teens were still focused on buying clothes and music, they are, today, purchasing more expensive merchandise like mobile tablets and smart phones.

 Teens and Direct Mail